 Join us August 22-24th, 2022

-ISAP Summer Start 2022 will offer a combination of online and in-person activities for incoming ISAP First Year Learning Community Students facilitated by the ISAP Peer Mentors, ISAP Program Staff, and instructors and program coordinators from diverse academic Departments in the College of Arts and Science.
+ISAP Summer Start 2022 will offer an immersive orientation for Indigenous students new to the College of Arts and Science hosted at our USask Saskatoon Campus.
+Summer Start is facilitated by the ISAP Program Staff, Peer Leaders, and instructors and program coordinators from diverse academic Departments and service groups.

 Ready, Set… Go!

-ISAP Summer Start includes three days of workshops and guest lecture events that will orient you to some common styles of teaching and assessment (we’ll offer an opt-in mock exam experience) used by instructors in the College of Arts and Science.
-All of our sessions are led by ISAP course instructors, teaching assistants, and campus friends.
-This is a great chance to get to know faculty and staff
+Summer Start includes three days of workshops, activities, and experiences designed to introduce you to styles of teaching and assessment used across our academic programs.
+All of our sessions are led by faculty, lab instructors, teaching assistants, and campus friends.
+This is a great chance to get to know faculty and staff!

 Build Your Toolkit

-We’ll spend some time with staff from the USask Library Learning Hub and ISAP Peer Mentors exploring the “soft skills” that will smooth the wheels of your first year courses.
+Sessions hosted by the USask Library Learning Hub and ISAP Peer Mentors will focus on skills and strategies to succeed in your classes.
 For example, which note-taking strategies are best for which courses?
 How do you ask for help?
+What are exams like?
 What kinds of learning tech are recommended for your courses?

 ISAP Summer Start is a great way to meet other students who will be in your fall term classes, ahead of fall term!
-We’ll include lots of opportunities for networking, some team learning challenges, and social breaks throughout ISAP Summer Start.
-If weather allows, we’ll finish up with a Barbeque in the Bowl, with friends and family welcome.
+We’ll include lots of opportunities for networking, team learning challenges, and social breaks.

 Each year, ISAP Peer Mentors invite a leading faculty member to offer a Keynote lecture on a topic of special interest on the second day of Summer Start.
-Keynote 2022 TBD.
+This year we are excited to host Dr. Kathy Walker, Faculty Member in Political Studies and Lead of the Certificate in Indigenous Governance and Politics, presenting “sihkos or weasel teaches us how to research”

 - 2021: Dr. Benjamin Hoy, Department of History: Treaty Lines and the 49th Parallel